-320-140.8 Certificate - Department approval.

-If a RDP or RDS is required because a stream or floodplain is on or adjacent to the lot, the notation on the development plans and plat shall be "RDP" or "RDS" as appropriate.
+330-140.4 Certificate - Department approval.
+If an RDP or RDS is required because a stream or floodplain is on or adjacent to the lot, the notation on the development plans and plat shall be "RDP" or "RDS" as appropriate.

-320-140.9 Swimming Pool Location Plan
+330-140.5 Swimming Pool Location Plan.

-A. A Swimming Pool Location Plan is required for residential lots in order to obtain a building permit for a swimming pool.
-Its purpose is to ensure that the rear yard location and accessory structure setback requirements are met and that easements are kept free of encroachments.

-B. Size and description.
+- A. A Swimming Pool Location Plan is required for residential lots in order to obtain a building permit for a swimming pool.
+Its purpose is to ensure that the rear yard location and accessory structure setback requirements are met and that easements are kept free of encroachments. - B. Size and description.
 Swimming Pool Location Plans shall be drawn to scale and may be shown on a certified boundary survey of the lot or any other drawing showing the information required below.
-The Department may accept a Swimming Pool Location Plan drawn to the same scale as shown on the Final Plat where sufficient detail can be shown to support an adequate review and approval.

-C. May be drawn by an individual.

-It is not the intent of the Department that the House Location Plan be prepared by an authorized registered professional but may be done by the individual proposing the pool on the lot.
-It is the intent, however, to receive a drawing with sufficient readability and accuracy to ensure that the proposed improvements will be constructed on the lot in conformance with the requirements of this UDO, or other regulations as applicable.

-D. List of what is required to be shown:

-- I. Boundary lines of the lot with distances and bearings. - 2.
+The Department may accept a Swimming Pool Location Plan drawn to the same scale as shown on the Final Plat where sufficient detail can be shown to support an adequate review and approval. - C. May be drawn by an individual.
+It is not the intent of the Department that the Swimming Pool Location Plan be prepared by an authorized registered professional but may be done by the individual proposing the pool on the lot.
+It is the intent, however, to receive a drawing with sufficient readability and accuracy to ensure that the proposed improvements will be constructed on the lot in conformance with the requirements of this UDO, or other regulations as applicable. - D. List of what is required to be shown: - 1.
+Boundary lines of the lot with distances. - 2.
 Location and names of all abutting streets or other street rights-of-way. - 3.
 Minimum required front building setback lines with dimensions. - 4.
 Minimum required 5-foot accessory structure setback from side and rear property lines. - 5.
 Self-closing and self-latching gate equipped with a locking device. - 6.
 Pump, equipment structures and decking. - 7.
 Septic tank and drain field (if applicable). - 8.
-Height, type and location of required pool fencing. - 9.
-The approximate outline of all buildings, driveways, swimming pools, recreational courts, patios, accessory structures and other improvements, existing or proposed, on the property, and dimensions of buildings and distances between all structures and the nearest property lines. - 10.
-Location and dimensions of any water, sewer, drainage or other easements, stormwater management facilities, septic tank, and septic tank drain field located on the lot. - II.
+Height, type, and location of required pool fencing. - 9.
+The approximate outline of all buildings, driveways, swimming pools, recreational courts, patios, accessory structures, and other improvements, existing or proposed, on the property, and dimensions of buildings and distances between all structures and the nearest property lines. - 10.
+Location and dimensions of any water, sewer, drainage or other easements, stormwater management facilities, septic tank, and septic tank drain field located on the lot. - 11.
 Subdivision name, lot, and block designation. - 12.
 North arrow and scale. - 13.
-100-year floodplain limits, any applicable stream buffers or other special building setback lines. - 14.
-Any other applicable requirements of the Zoning Resolution or conditions of zoning approval.
+The 100-year floodplain limits, any applicable stream buffers, or other special building setback lines. - 14 Names, address, email address, and telephone number of the owner and person who prepared the plan. - 15.
+Any other applicable requirements of this UDO or conditions of zoning approval.